apache/arrow/docs/source/cpp/streaming_execution.rst

 ``project`` operation rearranges, deletes, transforms, and creates columns.
 Each output column is computed by evaluating an expression against the source record batch.
-This is exposed via :class:`arrow::compute::ProjectNodeOptions` component which requires, a :class:`arrow::compute::Expression`, names for the output columns (names are not provided, the string representations of exprs will be used) and a boolean flag to determine synchronous/asynchronous nature (by default asynchronous option is set to `true`).
+This is exposed via :class:`arrow::compute::ProjectNodeOptions` class which requires, a :class:`arrow::compute::Expression`, names for the output columns (if names are not provided, the string representations of exprs will be used).

 Sample Expression for projection::